conestack/node.ext.ldap/README.txt

   could be useful: python-ldap's class SmartLDAPObject(ReconnectLDAPObject) - Mainly the __init__() method does some smarter things like negotiating the LDAP protocol version and calling LDAPObject.start_tls_s().
+  XXX: SmartLDAPObject has been removed from the most recent python-ldap, because of being too buggy.

 - Improve retry logic in LDAPSession could be useful, python-ldap's class ReconnectLDAPObject(SimpleLDAPObject) -